 - draws a circle, square and sometimes triangle

-- hand-drawn pictures will contain all of the essential elements like eyes, nose and mouth — although they won't look like people to you
+- hand-drawn pictures will contain all of the essential elements like body, eyes, nose and mouth — although they won't look like people to you

 Language skills for 4-year-olds